AlbNasi/AlbNasi.github.io/Research.md

 ## Working Papers
 ### Mortgage Rates and the Price-to-Rent Ratio Across Space.
 (JMP)

 This paper develops a parsimonious housing market model that conceptualizes residential real estate as both a non-tradable consumption good and an investment asset.
 The framework embeds households’ joint location–tenure choices, which shape local price-to-rent ratios.
 I test its predictions using a granular dataset of Italian housing prices and rents and a shift-share instrumental variable design exploiting heterogeneity in mortgage uptake across age groups.
-The results show that mortgage rate shocks induce spatially asymmetric responses in prices, rents, price-to-rent ratios, population, and tenure choices, consistent with the model implications.
+The results show that mortgage rate shocks induce spatially asymmetric responses in prices, rents, price-to-rent ratios, population, and tenure choices, consistent with the implications of the model.
 A structural estimation reproduces these heterogeneous effects and indicates that a positive mortgage rate shock alleviates spatial welfare inequality and narrows the divide between renters and homeowners.

-JEL codes: E22, G12, G21, R21, R23, R31
+<b> JEL codes: </b> E22, G12, G21, R21, R23, R31

 <a href="/assets/files/AlbertoNasi_JMP.pdf"
    target="_blank" rel="noopener"